+UNITED STATES

-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+SECURITIES AND EXCHANGE COMMISSION

 Washington, D.C.
-20549 FORM 1 0-K (Mark One) ☑ ANNUAL REPORT PUR SUANT TO SECTION 13 OR 15(d) OF TH For the fiscal year ended Do or E SECURITIES EXCHANGE ACT OF 1934 ecember 31, 2022 □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O For the transition period fro Commission file number PHILLIPS EDISON & DISON & COMPANY® COMPANY, INC. (Exact name of registrant as s pecified in its charter) Mary yland 27-1106076 r jurisdiction of or organization) (I.R.S.
-Employer Identification No.) 11501 Northlake Di ive, Cincinnati, Ohio 45249
+20549

+FORM 10-K

+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 or

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number 000-54691

+PHILLIPS EDISON & COMPANY, INC.

+(Exact name of registrant as specified in its charter)

 Maryland 27-1106076 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 11501 Northlake Drive, Cincinnati, Ohio 45249 (Address of principal executive offices) (Zip Code) (513) 554-1110 (Registrant' s telephone number, includin g area code) Securities regis tered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share PECO Nasdaq Global Select Market Securities regis tered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-kn own seasoned issuer, as defii ned in Rule 405 of the Securities Act.
-Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ $ the registrant was required to submit such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller
+Employer Identification No.) 11501 Northlake Drive, Cincinnati, Ohio 45249 (Address of principal executive offices) (Zip Code) (513) 554-1110 (Registrant's s telephone number, includin g area code) Securities regist ered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share PECO Nasdaq Global Select Market Indicate by check mark if the registrant is a well-kno ned in Rule 405 of the Securities Act.
+Yes \square No \square Indicate by check mark whether the registrant (1) has Exchange Act of 1934 during the preceding 12 month reports) and (2) has been subject to such filing required Indicate by check mark whether the registrant has supursuant to Rule 405 of Regulation S-T (§ 232.405 of the registrant was required to submit such files).
+Ye hs (or for such shorter period irements for the past 90 day ubmitted electronically every f this chapter) during the pr d that the registrant was required to file such s.
+Yes ☑ No □ v Interactive Data File required to be submitted Indicate by check mark whether the registrant is a la reporting company, or an emerging growth company reporting company," and "emerging growth company .
+See the definitions of "larg e accelerated filer," "accelerated filer," "smaller